Yiran6/Synchro2SUMO/README.md

 * test_main.py: This script serves as the primary entry point for this project.
 It integrates the core functionality, processes input data, and generates desired outputs.
 * synchro_parser.py: Parse the Synchro CSV file
 * sumo_xml_parser.py: Parse the SUMO XML file
-* synchro_sumo_id_mapping.py: A mapping table between Synchro & Sumo Node IDs
+* synchro_sumo_id_mapping.py: A mapping table between Synchro & Sumo Node IDs, from transfer_sigid.csv
-* phase_mapping.py: Script to mapping signal phases from Synchro to SUMO
+* phase_mapping.py: Script to mapping signal phases from Synchro to SUMO.